 Multi-factor Authentication

-WhiteHat’s multi-factor authentication (MFA) solution allows customers who have MFA turned on to require users to enter a secondary authentication token into the Sentinel UI in addition to the username and password.
-This single-use secondary authentication token is delivered to the user via SMS text messaging to the user’s cell phone (or via voice code delivery if SMS is not available).
-Once MFA is turned on for a particular customer, all users logging in to Sentinel from that customer must use MFA.
+Black Duck’s multi-factor authentication (MFA) solution allows customers who have MFA turned on to require users to enter a secondary authentication token into the Continuous Dynamic Portal UI in addition to their username and password.
+This single-use secondary authentication token is delivered to the user’s cell phone via SMS text message (or via voice code delivery, if SMS is not available).
+Once MFA is turned on for a particular customer, all users logging in to the Portal from that customer must use MFA.

 To set up an MFA user, an administrator will create a user profile for that user.
 The profile will include at least one, and preferably two telephone numbers: the number in the “mobile” field will be used first, and if that fails then the system will try the number of the “phone” field.
 Telephone numbers should be entered with the country code: for example, for the US, the phone number (234) 567-8901 should be entered as +1 234 567 8901.
 (Note that if the local part of the phone number has a leading zero, the zero should be omitted.
 A UK number 012 3456 7890 would be formatted as +44 12 3456 7890.)